heroku-examples/terraform-heroku-enterprise-kong-microservices/README.md

-# Heroku microservices with a unified gateway using Terraform
+# Heroku Enterprise microservices with a unified gateway using Terraform

 A Heroku [Private Space](https://devcenter.heroku.com/articles/private-spaces) provides a container for [internally routed apps](https://devcenter.heroku.com/articles/internal-routing) that are only accessible within its private network.